rpolicastro/RNAseq/README.md

 #### Recreating Original Environment

 If you would like to recreate the environment used when writing the original workflow, you can do so with the provided environment.yml file.
+This will install the main software versions used in the development of the workflow, and automatically download the dependencies for those version.

 ```
-conda env create -p ~/miniconda3/envs/rnaseq-automation -f environment.yml
+conda env create -f environment.yml
 ```

-`-p` should point to the location on your system where conda environments are stored.
-This is usually `/miniconda3/envs`.

 #### Creating Updated Environment